Extrinsic Orbital Hall Effect: Orbital Skew Scattering and Crossover Between Diffusive and Intrinsic Orbital Transport

-\textit{Setting the stage}.---We explore a system of massive 2D Dirac electrons, which serves as a prototypical model for 2D materials with broken inversion symmetry.
-Within the realm of 2D materials, new and fundamental orbital physics have already been reported \cite{Canonico2020,Canonico2020b,Bhowal2020,Xue2020,Cysne2021,Bhowal2021,Cysne2022,Pezo2022,Cysne2023,Busch2023}.
-For example, the interplay of orbital attributes and crystal symmetry in group VI dichalcogenide monolayers gives way to orbital Hall insulating phases \cite{Canonico2020b,Cysne2021} with a high-order topology that allows for the formation of OAM-carrying in-gap edge states \cite{Costa2023}.
-To incorporate disorder into the picture, we employ an accurate diagrammatic technique wherein electron-impurity scattering events responsible for vertex corrections are described via a \textit{generalized ladder} series of Feynman diagrams \cite{Milletari2016}.
-This approach goes beyond the popular ladder approximation to accomplish the exact resummation of the infinite series of $T$-matrix-generated diagrams, as shown in Fig. \ref{fig:01}.
-It is important to note that this technique \textit{exactly} resums the full class of 2-particle non-crossing diagrams ("ladder", "$Y$", "$X$", etc.).
-Hence, extrinsic mechanisms triggered by single-impurity scattering events (e.g., semiclassical skew scattering, asymmetric scattering precession \cite{Huang_16_ASP} and quantum side jumps) are captured in a \textit{fully-nonperturbative} fashion \cite{Milletari2016}.
-Previous applications of the technique include the SHE in twisted 2D heterostructures \cite{Perkins_2024} and the anomalous Hall effect in magnetized 2D materials \cite{Offidani_2018_AHE}.
-Armed with this formalism, we set out to uncover the dominant OHE microscopic mechanisms and construct a phase diagram of OAM transport spanning extrinsic and intrinsic transport regimes of the 2D Dirac model.
-The role played by the symmetry of the scattering centers will also be addressed.
+\textit{Setting the stage}. ---We explore a system of massive 2D Dirac electrons, a prototypical model for 2D materials with broken inversion symmetry.
+We note, however, that the extrinsic OHE and its main driving force (see below) are expected to be universal features of a large class of orbital-active 2D materials, including centrosymmetric systems.
+Orbital physics in 2D materials \cite{Canonico2020,Canonico2020b,Bhowal2020,Xue2020,Cysne2021,Bhowal2021,Cysne2022,Pezo2022,Cysne2023,Busch2023} such as dichalcogenide monolayers, has previously been linked to phenomena like orbital Hall insulating phases \cite{Canonico2020b,Cysne2021} and OAM-carrying in-gap edge states \cite{Costa2023}.
+To incorporate disorder into the picture, we employ a diagrammatic technique wherein electron-impurity scattering events responsible for vertex corrections to the OHC are described via a \textit{generalized ladder} series of Feynman diagrams \cite{Milletari2016}.
+It accomplishes the exact resummation of the infinite series of 2-particle non-crossing diagrams ("ladder", "$Y$", "$X$", etc.; see Fig. \ref{fig:01}).
+Hence, all the extrinsic mechanisms triggered by single-impurity scattering events (e.g., semiclassical skew scattering, asymmetric scattering precession \cite{Huang_16_ASP} and side jumps) are captured in a \textit{fully nonperturbative} fashion \cite{Milletari2016}.
+Previous applications include the spin Hall effect (SHE) in twisted 2D heterostructures \cite{Perkins_2024} and the anomalous Hall effect in magnetized 2D materials \cite{Offidani_2018_AHE}.
+Armed with this formalism, we uncover the dominant OHE mechanisms (most notably, orbital skew scattering) and construct a phase diagram of OAM transport spanning extrinsic and intrinsic regimes.
+The crucial role played by the symmetry of the scattering centers will also be addressed.

 \textit{Theory}.---The single-particle Hamiltonian around the $K$($K^\prime$) point in the valley-isotropic basis reads as